-In any food business, safety is a top priority—not only for the food you serve but also for the products and chemicals you use.
+In any food business, safety is a top priority - not only for the food you serve but also for the products and chemicals you use.
 Whether it is cleaning supplies or food additives, knowing how to interpret WHMIS labels is essential.

 However, many business owners find Workplace Hazardous Materials Information System (WHMIS) labels confusing, which can lead to costly mistakes.
-WHMIS workplace compliance is essential, and a comprehensive WHMIS certification program can significantly improve your understanding of these chemical safety labels, safeguarding your staff and customers.
+WHMIS workplace compliance is essential, and a comprehensive WHMIS education program can significantly improve your understanding of these chemical safety labels, safeguarding your staff and customers.

 This blog will break down the essential components of WHMIS labels and explain what each element means, so you can better navigate the world of hazardous materials in your food business.
 Let’s begin by exploring the origins of WHMIS.